Teemu Turunen (ice hockey)

-Teemu Turunen (born 24 November 1995) is a Finnish professional ice hockey player currently under contract with Örebro HK of the Swedish Hockey League (SHL) and the Finnish national team.
+Teemu Turunen (born 24 November 1995 in Helsinki) is a Finnish professional ice hockey player currently under contract with Örebro HK of the Swedish Hockey League (SHL) and the Finnish national team.

 On 5 May 2021, Turunen left HC Davos of the National League and signed as a free agent to a one-year deal with Finnish-based, Jokerit then of the Kontinental Hockey League (KHL).

 He represented Finland at the 2021 IIHF World Championship.